uwaisalqadri/uwaisalqadri/README.md

 ![counter](https://eny7vktbzyul0ob.m.pipedream.net)

-- 🖥 still growing to be a professional software engineer
+- 🚀 still growing to be a principal software engineer
+- 🖥 deep love with mobile software engineering
-- 👨🏻‍💻 i'll write only one line as possible
+- 👨🏻‍💻 i'll try to write only one line as possible
 - 📖 17 y.o junior engineer, I do code almost everyday, still have a lot things to learn
 - 📫 get in touch
   - email: uwaisalqadri@icloud.com